minprog/programmeren-1/problems/cs50/sort/index.md

 ## Getting Started

 1. Log into [ide.cs50.io](https://ide.cs50.io/) using your GitHub account.
+2. In your terminal window, run `cd ~/problems` to switch to your `problems` directory.
-2. In your terminal window, run `wget https://cdn.cs50.net/2020/fall/labs/3/lab3.zip` to download a Zip file of the lab distribution code.
+2. In your terminal window, run `wget https://github.com/minprog/cs50x/raw/2020/sort/sort.zip` to download a Zip file of the lab distribution code.
-3. In your terminal window, run `unzip lab3.zip` to unzip (i.e., decompress) that Zip file.
+3. In your terminal window, run `unzip sort.zip` to unzip (i.e., decompress) that Zip file.
 4. In your terminal window, run `cd lab3` to change directories into your `lab3` directory.